GSO-soslab/sonar_oculus/README.md

 # sonar_oculus
 ROS device driver for Blueprint Subsea's Oculus multibeam sonars.
-This package is from [The Robust Field Autonomy Lab at Stevens Institute of Technology](https://github.com/RobustFieldAutonomyLab/bluerov/tree/master/sonar_oculus)
+This original package is from [The Robust Field Autonomy Lab at Stevens Institute of Technology](https://github.com/RobustFieldAutonomyLab/bluerov/tree/master/sonar_oculus)

 ## Tested in Jetson Xavier NX(Ubuntu18.04, Opencv 4) and Oculus 750d